rawagschal/pw-generator/README.md

 ## Credits

-Stackoverflow and W3Schools, as always
+Stackoverflow, W3Schools, and [the homie who wrote the starter code](https://github.com/Xandromus), as always.

 ## Contributions